I Want To...

 Hotels and Travel

 For easy access to observership activities, we recommend that participants stay at the Residence Inn Baltimore at The Johns Hopkins Medical Campus, where we have secured a group rate of $129/night.
 Book your room by November 18, 2018 to obtain this rate.
+It has recently come to our attention that the hotel booking link previously stated “there are no more available rooms at the discounted rate”.
+This issue has been addressed, if you received this message and still need to book, please click on the link above.

 For additional questions, please email Angie Sims.